-Melanie Parke filters and reconstructs pastoral and bucolic still life settings that emerge from her own life through the ideology of memory.
-Flowers bind the artist to friendships and the women in her life; that sentiment propels her to paint compositions which reference lush clusters of time.
-Parke’s painting is a pleasure seeking process, the artist arranges the pictorial space intuitively, in broad and textured gestures, then pieces together arrangements that compose a homespun narrative.
-Specific interiors, botanical species and landscapes are often implied.
-By shifting the emphasis to pattern, texture and tone, she works to destabilize notions of exacting representation in an effort to build on a sensation of memory which conjures both comfort and longing.
+Painting is a pleasure-seeking process and abstraction a vehicle with which to think and begin.
+Melanie Parke sets up the space intuitively, in broad and textured gestures, then pieces together arrangements to compose a homespun narrative.
+Specific interiors and landscapes are implied.
+Shifting the emphasis to pattern, texture and tone, she works to destabilize notions of exacting representation.
+This is an effort to build on a sensation of memory which conjures both comfort and longing.